-Pursuant to Land Development Regulation (LDR) Section 2.4.7 (M) (3) (f) a recommendation of the City Engineer to the Planning and Zoning Board is required for abandonments of rights-of-way.
+Pursuant to Land Development Regulation (LDR) Section 2.4.6 (M) (3) (f) a recommendation of the City Engineer to the Planning and Zoning Board is required for abandonments of rights-of-way.
 The recommendation of the City Engineer is to deny the request for abandonment associated with the alleyway north and east of 213 SE 2nd Avenue based on the following analysis:

 - 1. Per LDR Section 4.4.13 (J) (1) (c): Streets and alleys may not be abandoned, vacated or closed to accommodate new development.
 This application is not associated with an application for development.
-However, the applicant would be able to propose using said property, if abandoned, to contribute to development being more intense through FAR, Density, or other intensity metrics as well as the combination of lots which otherwise would have been separated by the alley. - 2.
+However, the applicant would be able to propose using said property, if abandoned, to contribute to development being more intense through FAR, Density, or other intensity metrics as well as the combination of lots which otherwise would have been separated by the alley.
+This LDR was waived by action of the City Commission on August 9, 2022, to enable this application to be processed. - 2.
 Per LDR Section 4.4.13 (J) (1) (d): Alleys provide an important tertiary support system.
 Alleys may be relocated provided access and service is maintained to all properties and the reconfigured alley maintains public access and has at least two separate access points for entry and exit within the same block.
 Alleys that are identified routes in the City's adopted bicycle and pedestrian master plan may not be relocated.
 If the abandonment is approved, the remainder of alleyway would NOT be able to maintain public access at the north end.
 Alleyway users could access through the CRA owned parking lot immediately south and west of the alley segment for which abandonment is requested, however this is not an alleyway, it is a parking lot and not intended to serve as the ultimate northern terminus of the alley.
 The referenced alleyway is also located on the interim bicycle pedestrian master plan and thus should not be relocated. - 3.
 Per the City's Comprehensive Plan, Always Delray, in the Mobility Element Policy MBL 2.6.1: The City shall not abandon alley rights-of-way, and recognizes the important functions alleys provide by dispersing traffic, diversifying access points to properties, providing for multimodal access, and facilitating local trips.
 Abandonment would be in conflict with this Policy. - 4.
-Per the City's Comprehensive Plan, Always Delray, in the Mobility Element Policy MBL 2.6.2: The City shall maintain the existing network of alleys in the downtown, which provide multiple benefits that enhance the quality of the area: - providing access for sanitation collection
+Per the City's Comprehensive Plan, Always Delray, in the Mobility Element Policy MBL 2.6.2: The City shall maintain the existing network of alleys in the downtown, which provide multiple benefits that enhance the quality of the area: